Paul has spent a lifetime traveling and learning many languages. He is now conversant in Mandarin Chinese, Taiwanese

 Minnan Dialect Influence on the Thai Language

-When I started learning the Thai language, I immediately noticed words in Thai which were the same or almost identical to Minnan words and Mandarin vocabulary which I had used in the past.
+When I began learning the Thai language, I immediately noticed words in Thai that were the same or almost identical to Minnan words and Mandarin vocabulary that I had used in the past.
 Most of the words were related to numbers, grammatical expressions, and food.
 The following is a listing of words by category in Thai and Minnan with the corresponding English meaning.
 I have used romanization to represent Thai and Minnan words.

 Thai - Minnan - English

 sam - sam - 3

 si - si - 4

 baet - boe - 8